Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 Such misconduct will lead to immediate rejection and may be reported to the authors’ institutions.

-The Journal applies a double anonymized peer review process to all research manuscripts (original research articles, review articles, preliminary communications, and professional papers).
-Author and reviewer identities are not disclosed to each other; both are known only to the editor.
-All communication is mediated through the Editorial Office and the OJS system.
+Author and reviewer identities are not disclosed to each other and are known to the editor only.
+All communication is mediated through the editor and the OJS system.

 External review

-Each research manuscript is evaluated by at least two external experts.
-Reviewers are selected based on academic expertise and to avoid conflicts of interest (no reviewers from the same institution as any author, and no recent collaborators).
+Each research manuscript and professional paper is evaluated by at least two external experts.
+Reviewers are selected based on academic expertise and to avoid conflicts of interest (e.g., no reviewers from the same institution as any author, and no recent collaborators).
 Members of the Editorial Board are generally not invited to serve as reviewers.
-However, in exceptional cases, Editorial Board members may be invited if their expertise in a highly specific research area is required and provided that no conflict of interest exists.
+However, in exceptional cases, Editorial Board members may be invited when highly specific expertise is required and no conflict of interest exists; in such cases, they are subject to the same confidentiality and conflict-of-interest safeguards as all reviewers.

 accept the manuscript,